Forest-Economics-Goettingen/optimLanduse/README.md

-hier sind ein bisschen wiederholend, vielleicht nochmal straffen, aber im Zweifel lieber doppelt drin lassen, ist ja ein readme und hat keine Beschränkung*) These 3 indicators should therefore be carefully considered when discussing future land-use alternatives and concepts.
+hier sind ein bisschen wiederholend, vielleicht nochmal straffen, aber im Zweifel lieber doppelt drin lassen, ist ja ein readme und hat keine Beschränkung*) These 3 indicators should therefore be carefully considered when discussing future land-cover alternatives and concepts.
 According to Gosling et al. (2020), this result is in line with current observed behavior, since the need for short-term liquidity mainly drives decisions of smallholder farmers in the study region.
 Intermediate-term